 • Indian curry with tomatoes, coconut milk, sweet potatoes, chickpeas, cauliflower, peas, and basmati rice

-• Fried rice with eggs, broccoli, greens onions, bell peppers, and peanuts
+• Fried rice with broccoli, greens onions, bell peppers, and peanuts

 • Mason-jar salad with beans, avocado, mixed greens, almonds, cucumbers, cherry tomatoes, and lemon vinaigrette